knoebber/caspar/README.md

 Transforms http://fs-server.humboldt.edu/RTMC/SFCaspar_DetailView.gif into https://knoebber.github.io/caspar/

-This is not affiliated with Jackson State Forest, Cal Poly Humboldt, or the US forest service.
+This repository is not affiliated with Jackson State Forest, Cal Poly Humboldt, or the US forest service.

 ## AWS Architecture